Behemoth (band): Zos Kia Cultus (Here and Beyond), Demigod and The Apostasy (2001–2008)

 In 2004, their seventh studio album, Demigod, was released to good critical response.
-Recorded at the Hendrix Studios, the album debuted at number 15 on the national Polish album charts.
-Music videos for the songs "Conquer All" and "Slaves Shall Serve" were also shot.
+Recorded at Hendrix Studios, the album debuted at number 15 on the national Polish album charts.
+Music videos for the songs "Conquer All" and "Slaves Shall Serve" were shot.
 In fall 2005, the band headlined the Demigod supremacy Canadian tour 2005 with Necronomicon.

-In 2007, the band toured Europe alongside Napalm Death, Moonspell and Dew-Scented.
-Behemoth released their eighth studio album The Apostasy in July of that year.
+In 2007, the band toured Europe with Napalm Death, Moonspell and Dew-Scented.
+Behemoth released their eighth studio album, The Apostasy, in July of that year.
 It was recorded at Radio Gdańsk studio in December 2006.
-Shortly after the release of The Apostasy, the band was featured as one of Ozzfest 2007's second stage headliners, one of the four non-US bands playing that year.
-In October/November 2007, they played their first US headlining tour alongside Job for a Cowboy, Gojira, and Beneath the Massacre.
-In October/November 2007 the band toured Europe alongside Canadian death metal combo Kataklysm and Belgium's Aborted.
+Shortly after the release of The Apostasy, the band was featured as one of Ozzfest 2007's second stage headliners, one of four non-US bands playing that year.
+In October/November 2007, they played their first US headlining tour with Job for a Cowboy, Gojira, and Beneath the Massacre.
+In October/November 2007 the band toured Europe with Canadian death metal group Kataklysm and Belgium's Aborted.

-In February 2008, Behemoth began a headlining tour along with Suicide Silence.
-In April/May 2008 the band toured North America as part of "The Invaluable Darkness" tour with Keep of Kalessin and headliner Dimmu Borgir.
-Behemoth spent the summer playing a number of prominent festivals all over Europe.
+In February 2008, Behemoth began a headlining tour with Suicide Silence.
+In April/May 2008, the band toured North America as part of "The Invaluable Darkness" tour with Keep of Kalessin and headliner Dimmu Borgir.
+Behemoth spent the summer playing prominent festivals all over Europe.

 In October 2008, Behemoth released their first live album, At the Arena ov Aion – Live Apostasy.
 Also, an EP called Ezkaton was released featuring a re-recorded version of Chant for Eschaton 2000, one new song, two covers (Master's Hammer, together with Root members Igor Hubik and Big Boss, and Ramones), and three live songs.
-The EP has been released in North America on 11 November.
+The EP was released in North America on 11 November.